topher6345/cubeBoxJS/README.md

 See colors blend as you hear the tones harmonize.

-React + Typescript + WebAudio + Canvas rewrite of https://github.com/topher6345/maxmsp-CubeBox
+Typescript + WebAudio + Canvas rewrite of https://github.com/topher6345/maxmsp-CubeBox

 (Not really cubes but squares)